-- Take a trip to Patagonia.
-Lying in Argentina’s south, Patagonia was once believed to be inhabited by giants.
+- Lying in Argentina’s south, Patagonia was once believed to be inhabited by giants.
 Today however, it is known to be home to sweeping scenery, magnificent national parks, and charming penguins.

 Best Time to Visit

-Argentina weather varies according to season and area.
-The best time to visit Argentina depends on what you want to do.
-If you’re hoping to ski in the Andes, June to September is ideal; Patagonia is gorgeous from September to April, although Tierra del Fuego is best from December to February.
+Jun-Sep: Is ideal if you're looking to ski in the Andes.
+Patagonia is gorgeous from September to April, although Tierra del Fuego is best from December to February.

 Visit the week before Ash Wednesday for Carnaval.
 Not quite as wild as Brazil’s festivities, Argentina’s Carnaval is still spectacular.
 It takes place all over the country, but Corrientes, Gualeguaychu, La Chaya, and Santiago del Estero, throw the best parties!

 Dance enthusiasts should head to Buenos Aires around February/March for the Buenos Aires Tango Festival.
 Check out the incredible performances and even learn a few moves yourself.